 - NetID: Activate your NetID, your unique Network Identifier enabling access to computing, library, and administrative services.

-- Email: Your firstname.lastname@example.org address is automatically linked to your work address.
-Email yourself to check it!
+- Email: University email accounts and calendars for faculty are hosted on Microsoft Office 365.
+Your email@example.com address is automatically linked to your work address.

 - Student Administration System: Log in to check your rosters and verify that the correct students are enrolled.